-18. When you have finished entering your settings, press 1 to configure the Metrics Engine.
+19. When you have finished entering your settings, press 1 to configure the Metrics Engine.

-Configuring the Servers Monitored by the Metrics Engine
+Configuring the Metrics Engine

 Once you have finished running the setup tool, you need to configure the servers monitored by the Metrics Engine.
-You can configure the set of monitored servers using the monitored servers tool or configure them individually using dsconfig.
+You can configure the set of monitored servers using the monitored-servers tool or configure them individually using dsconfig.